yuemingist/VoiceInk/README.md

 ---

 VoiceInk is a native macOS application that transcribes what you say to text almost instantly.
+You can find all the information and download the app from [here](https://tryvoiceink.com).

+![VoiceInk Mac App](https://github.com/user-attachments/assets/12367379-83e7-48a6-b52c-4488a6a04bba)

 After dedicating the past 5 months to developing this app, I've decided to open source it for the greater good.

-My goal is to make it **the most efficient and privacy-focused voice-to-text solution for macOS**.
+My goal is to make it **the most efficient and privacy-focused voice-to-text solution for macOS** that is a joy to use.
 While the source code is now open for experienced developers to build and contribute, purchasing a license helps support continued development and gives you access to automatic updates, priority support, and upcoming features.

-![VoiceInk Mac App](https://github.com/user-attachments/assets/12367379-83e7-48a6-b52c-4488a6a04bba)

 ## Features